How long to stay in Eau Claire

 What about cost?

 There is no question that coming to Eau Claire to have surgery and recovery is not how you want to spend your vacation dollars!
 However, of the various cities you could be visiting for a situation like this, Eau Claire is relatively economical and easy to navigate.
-Our clinic, as well as the hospitals in town have discounted rates at the various hotels in town, and our recommendation (based on our patient’s experiences) is the Staybridge Suites, but there are many other options.
+There are discounted rates at the various hotels in town if you mention that you are having surgery with Dr. Immerman at the OakLeaf Hosptial, and our recommendation (based on our patient’s experiences) is the Staybridge Suites, but there are many other options.
 The Staybridge Suites rooms have kitchens and the hotel is across the street from a large grocery store, and there are several restaurants within the area around the hotel.

 Travel To, From, and Within Eau Claire, Wisconsin